 This will depend entirely on the type of system that you use.
 If you fill a static compost bin and just leave it without doing any aeration, expect to see finished compost in one to two years.
 Any organic material will eventually rot down into compost.
 If you are prepared to wait, you can make a heap somewhere, that’s out of the way, and it will happen.

-If you turn organic material regularly, it will rot much faster even if you don’t add hydrated lime or any of the other compost accelerators out there.
+If you turn organic material regularly, it will introduce speed even if you don’t add hydrated lime or any of the other compost accelerators out there.
 This is because the turning of compost, while it’s forming, will introduce enough air for the microorganisms to function fully.

 The Rolypig composter will turn organic waste into compost in as little as sixteen weeks.
 This is mainly down to the fact that the Rolypig has to be rolled over to make room for more organic waste to be added.
 The rolling to make more room becomes more necessary when the Rolypig is becoming full.
 Adding a tablespoon of hydrated lime once or twice a week will help reduce any acidity which will always have a positive effect.